top of page

 Temple University Hospital is a special place, congratulations on the opportunity to be a part of the team!

 Temple is located in an area of profound socioeconomic disadvantage; our average patient faces a daily struggle to to get access to basic resources.
-The majority of our patient population has been directly affected by gun-violence and the opioid epidemic.
-Remember to keep these things in mind on your rotation if you encounter a patient that appears angry, distrustful, or afraid.
+Many of our patients have also been directly affected by trauma.
+Remember to keep these things in mind on your rotation and approach patient care with a trauma-informed mindset.

 Expectations